Corporate Social Responsibility

 - Hackney Giving – a place based giving fund supporting grassroots organisations which increase employability, improve wellbeing and reduce isolation

-We have a Group wide policy of 24 hours per year of volunteering time accessible for all employees.
-Employees can use this to undertake their own personal volunteering, or to access the range of programmes organised by Societe Generale.
+Societe Generale in the UK has a Group wide policy of 24 hours per year of volunteering time accessible for all employees.
+Employees can use this to undertake their own personal volunteering, or to access the range of citizenship programmes organised centrally.

 There are opportunities for employees at all levels to engage in; from one-off employability, enterprise and business planning workshops, to ongoing primary tutoring, adult literacy sessions, mentoring and trusteeships.
-We work with a huge range of people from our neighbouring communities including pupils, young people, residents, charities, social enterprises and schools.
+In 2016, over 10,000 hours were volunteered by our staff supporting thousands of beneficiaries from our neighbouring communities including pupils, young people, residents, charities, social enterprises and schools.